Deadlier Than the Male - Female Spies During

 escape sticky situations unscathed - brought her fame and a modicum of

 Belle Boyd began spying for the Confederacy when

 Union troops invaded her Martinsburg, Virginia home in 1861.
 When one of

-the Federal soldiers manhandled her mother, Boyd shot and killed him.
+soldiers manhandled her mother, Boyd shot and killed him.

 Exonerated in the soldier's death, an emboldened

 the Union soldiers left to guard her, and used her slave, Eliza, to pass

 information confided in her by the soldiers along to Confederate officers.